LazarGerasimov/angular-exam-project/README.md

 ![image](https://user-images.githubusercontent.com/99253584/208249446-bf391562-7841-4453-a63d-355b4ff86de2.png)

-The app works as a gallery and support several functionalities:
+The app works as a gallery and supports several functionalities:

 Registering and logging users.